SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### <a name="openIT-credentials"></a>Enter OpenIT credentials

 SMS sending is used by several features within the application.
 It can be used to make login more secure with [two-factors authentication](/guides/users-guide/administration#tfa).
 An SMS can be sent when an alarm is triggered.
 SMSes can be used to send instructions to devices.
 The service provided by [Openit](https://sms.openit.de/main.php) can be used similar.
-In this section, the user can enter credentials to activate features requiring SMS meassages.
+In this section, the user can enter credentials to activate features requiring SMS messages.

 ## <a name="retention"></a>Managing data retention

 "Retention rules" gives you control how long data is stored in your account.
 For example, you want to store measurements for 90 days, but delete alarms already after 10 days.
 By default, all historical data is deleted after 60 days (This can be edited in system settings).

 Retention rules are usually run during the night.
-When you edit a retention rule, you will not see an immediate effect, for example, in the usage section on the home page of the administration application.
+When you edit a retention rule, you will not see an immediate effect in the usage section on the home page of the administration application.

 ![Add rule](/guides/users-guide/addrules.png)